Arin1601/Mizuhara/README.md

 > pm2 logs
 ```
 ## HELP
-> Please give this repo a ⭐ if it helped you.
+> Please give this repo a ⭐ if you liked it.

 ## CONTRIBUTE